 This course is comprised of two parts.
 Part 1: Introduces elements, tools, and techniques of architectural drawing through basic exercises.
 Emphasis on the development of hand drafting skills while incorporating design language and drawing standards.
 Part II: Introduces use of computer-aided drafting for design applications.
 Emphasizes features, interfaces, and considerations in the use of the software.
 AutoCAD (current release) for Windows based PCs and various printing devices utilized.
 Editing and drawing techniques, including creation and display of attributes, schedule generation and dimensioning strategies.
 The standards of professionally drafted documents will be explored.
 Fee.
+1 credit

 INT 103A Introduces the basics of hand drafting and construction drawing standards.
+INT 103B Introduces AUTOCAD computer drafting software.